qgis/QGIS-Documentation/docs/developers_guide/codingstandards.rst

 There is :api:`API documentation <>` for C++.

 We try to keep the API stable and backwards compatible.
-Cleanups to the API should be done in a manner similar to the Qt sourcecode e.g.
+Cleanups to the API should be done in a manner similar to the Qt source code e.g.

 .. code-block:: cpp